SimplrJS/simplr-loaders/README.md

 ### Use of space

-We found it useful for loaders to center and expand to take all possible area around.
+We found it useful for loaders to center itself and expand to take all possible area around.

-If you want to position loader yourself your can set prop `shouldReduceSize={true}`.
+If you want to position loader yourself you can set prop `shouldExpand={false}`.

 # Example
 1. Clone this repository